kyhau/aws-notebook/Encryption.md

   You can encrypt up to 10 data fields in a request.
 (You can't encrypt all of the data in a request with field-level encryption; you must specify individual fields to encrypt.)

+## CloudTrail
+### Data at Rest: KMS
+- CloudTrail logs are encrypted in SSE-S3 by default, can be changed to SSE-KMS.

 ## DynamoDB

+### Data at Rest: KMS
 - For any encrypted table created in a region, DynamoDB uses KMS to create an AWS/DynamoDB **service default CMK** (in each region).
 - When a table is created and set to be encrypted, this CMK is used to create a data key unique to that table, called